Mullet MadJack: Best Builds and Loadouts for Fast Runs

 • Ignoring reload or swap downtime: big damage numbers do not matter if the weapon keeps forcing dead seconds.

-• Overvaluing range: passive sightline play can feel safe, but the timer usually makes it inefficient.
+• Overvaluing range: passive sightline play feels safe, but the timer usually makes it inefficient.

-• Tunneling elites: weak enemies are often the fastest way to refill tempo and prevent panic.
+• Tunneling elites: weak enemies are often the fastest way to refill tempo and avoid panic.

-The cleanest way to think about Mullet MadJack’s best builds is this: your loadout should make aggression easier to control, not replace aggression with caution.
-If a choice does not help you kill faster, move faster, or recover your rhythm without slowing down, it usually does not belong in a top-tier run.
+Your loadout should make aggression easier to control, not replace it with caution.
+Favor a close-range weapon that one-shots common enemies, draft tempo upgrades before defense, keep exactly one sustain layer, and route rooms by accessibility instead of threat.
+If a choice does not help you kill faster, move faster, or recover your rhythm without slowing down, it does not belong in a top-tier Mullet MadJack run.

 Was this guide helpful?